ClearBlade/native-libraries/crypto.md

             { subject: { CommonName: "MY NAME" } }
         )
     }).then(function(cert) {
-        // TODO: Do something with your cert
+        // Do something with your cert
     })

     /**